vsrinivas/fuchsia/development/source_code/layers.md

-For example, Zircon contains the kernel, device manager, most core and first-party device drivers, and low-level system libraries, such as libc and launchpad.
+For example, Zircon contains the kernel, device manager, most core and first-party device drivers, and low-level system libraries, such as libc and fdio.
 Zircon also defines the Fuchsia IDL (FIDL), which is the protocol spoken between processes in the system, as well as backends for C and C++.
 The backends for other languages will be added by other layers.